 Given the current quarantine state of affairs, this is the perfect time to knock this forever-on-your-to-do-list task right out of the park!
 So no more procrastinating, let’s get those wedding thank you cards mailed.
 Continue reading

+A wedding address collector is not the first thing you think of after the engagement ring’s initial debut.
+But collecting wedding guests’ addresses can easily become the bane of your wedding planning existence unless of course you have an easy little tool.
 Getting engaged to your forever partner in crime means an endless stream of congratulatory texts, Facebook messages and the periodic (and far more personal) congratulations cards.
-You may choose to plan an engagement party to keep the early celebrations going or if quarantine has put a damper on your in-person party plans, you may have hosted your very first virtual wedding engagement extravaganza.
+You may have chosen to plan an engagement party or kept the celebrations between just a select few (for now).
 Either way, the real planning hasn’t quite kicked off.

 To get the wedding planning started, one of the first pieces of the puzzle once you’ve narrowed down your wedding guest list will be to collect mailing addresses.
-Assuming a virtual wedding is off the table, you’ll need to collect the mailing addresses from those you wish to invite.
 Lucky for you, we’ve got an easy way to get addresses for your wedding!
 Actually, it’s likely the easiest part of your whole wedding planning process.

 Easy to use.
 Private & secure.
 Oh and it’s absolutely FREE!

-Use this extra unknown to plan the wedding of your dreams… But first, you’ll need a guest list.
+Collecting addresses is the easy part.
+But first, you’ll need a guest list.

 How to easily* collect mailing addresses from your guests.